Severe Thunderstorm Warning issued for Kimball by NWS - News Break

 Severe Thunderstorm Warning issued for Kimball by NWS

-Effective: 2021-07-09 15:39:00 CDT Expires: 2021-07-09 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Kimball A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM MDT FOR WESTERN KIMBALL AND EAST CENTRAL LARAMIE COUNTIES At 238 PM MDT, a severe thunderstorm was located near Pine Bluffs, or 15 miles west of Kimball, moving east at 45 mph.
+Effective: 2021-07-09 15:20:00 CDT Expires: 2021-07-09 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+People outside should move immediately to shelter inside a strong building.
+Stay away from windows.
+Target Area: Kimball The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for Western Kimball County in the Panhandle of Nebraska Southeastern Laramie County in southeastern Wyoming * Until 300 PM MDT. * At 219 PM MDT, a severe thunderstorm was located near Burns, or 25 miles east of Cheyenne, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Trained weather spotters.
-Quarter sized hail was reported in Pine Bluffs with this storm.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Pine Bluffs, Oliver Campground, Oliver Reservoir and Bushnell.
-This includes the following highways Interstate 80 in Wyoming between mile markers 398 and 402.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Pine Bluffs, Burns, Oliver Campground, Oliver Reservoir and Bushnell.
+This includes the following highways Interstate 80 in Wyoming between mile markers 383 and 402.
 Interstate 80 in Nebraska between mile markers 1 and 19.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0